 The Improvised Shakespeare Company may be the smartest dumb show you will ever see.
 Or the dumbest smart show.
 What-thee-ever.
 Either works for founder Blaine Swen, whose remarkable ensemble of improv comedians make up a fully improvised Shakespearean masterpiece every night.
 From scratch.
 In rhyme.
 Without the help of sets or props.
 And they do it so effortlessly, audiences sometimes can’t believe it’s not fixed.
 Swen swears it’s not.

-“Nothing is planned out, rehearsed or written,” said Swen, whose rotating cast of Chicago- trained players has presented the opening — and closing — performances of more than 1,000 plays since 2005, each inspired by one single audience suggestion: The title of a play yet to be written.
+“Nothing is planned out, rehearsed or written,” said Swen, whose rotating cast of Chicago-trained players has presented the opening — and closing — performances of more than 1,000 plays since 2005, each inspired by one single audience suggestion: The title of a play yet to be written.

-Last Thursday in the Denver Center’s Galleria Theatre, the offered title was the tragically short-lived classic The Existential Nostril.
+One night last year, while the company was first visiting the Denver Center’s Galleria Theatre, the offered title was the tragically short-lived classic The Existential Nostril.
 You know: That old yarn about the dimwitted Greek who follows his heart to the biathlon and almost drowns, is targeted by bad guys wearing stolen human skins and ultimately learns that in order to find love, he must first learn to love himself.

 You know … that one?

 Along the way that Denver audience (and that audience alone) met characters named MegaKnightus and Calpurnia Joan Ajax.
 Characters who used big words like defenestrate (to throw a person out of a window) and fundament (a cheeky euphemism for your buttocks).
 They watched in awe as the actors told their spontaneous story both through the use of extended metaphors — sometimes even approximating iambic pentameter.

 You have to be smart to pull off a play as dumb as The Existential Nostril.
 How smart?
 Actor Joey Bland is a two-time “Jeopardy” champion.